 Yes, GDA was owned by the Marlborough Gliding Club as a replacement for the Blanik that was pranged.
 GDA was a nice tight K7, but after it was pranged, it was replaced by another Blanik.
 I hared flying the Blanik, the windscreen metal frame was right in my sight line, whereas I did all my training on the K7, so when it arrived in Blenheim, I was over the moon!!!

 The 1942 ATC film is certainly worth a good look (at least twice through recommended!)
 The views of Mk IV Vildebests (the ones with Bristol Perseus sleeve-valve engines and three bladed Rotol props) are quite sharp, and I imagine there cannot be too much film stock of those beesties surviving, in UK or NZ.
 These would be with No. 1 GR Squadron, Whenuapai.
-And then there are the Tiger Moths of 4 EFTS (also at Whenuapai), all apparently wearing a style of presenting their code numbers which I have never seen before - apparently 'normal' black numbers on cowling, with same number repeated forward of fuselage roundel in a lighter colour (red?) with a thin black outline (my guess).
+And then there are the Tiger Moths of 4 EFTS (also at Whenuapai), all apparently wearing a style of presenting their code numbers which I have never seen before - apparently 'normal' black numbers on cowling, with same number repeated forward of fuselage roundel in a lighter colour (blue?) with a thin black outline (my guess).
 The date of these views must have been very early in 1942 (January/February) as all the Whenuapai Vildebeest IVs were soon with 7 GR Squadron at Waipapakauri - they were replaced at Whenuapai by Pegasus-powered Vincents of 3 Squadron, ferried up from Harewood and Taieri at about the same time.
 Again the sharpness of the film is noticeable.
 Also a nice view of an RNZAF truck (MT 206) in action - can anybody identify the make?
 Presume British.
 Also the ATC cadets (without uniforms at this early date) were all wearing a type of lapel "Wings" badge.
 The "Telegraph Girl" clip is also noteworthy - I always imagined that these girls (and the displaced 'boys' mentioned) would have been equipped with bicycles, but apparently not!
 They had to walk everywhere, which I guess is why they mentioned "stout shoes' being neccessary.
 However you cannot help but notice two bicycles parked just outside the door of the office, complete with a parcel basket!
 You would think that issuing these girls with bicycles would have improved their productivity immeasurably.
 A view of the Lamson tube in action too - now I can remember them from my very young days in the 1950s, also used by the large department stores.
 David D

 Post by Dave Homewood on Oct 3, 2014 13:51:03 GMT 12